margaretmf/margaretmf.github.io/poetry.md

 **I was grateful in high school for an English teacher in high school who taught creative writing, and I was grateful for another English teacher in high school who taught the American Credo Project.
 I did not particularly enjoy creative writing, but I love that creative writing supports people who have experienced "moral hangovers" or have been imprisoned.**

+## Children's Play and Hallucinations ##
+Little children play with dinosaurs, dress-up clothes, wish lists to Santa Clause.
+Once in my twenties, people felt like I was tripping.
+I was imagining things like a little kid does.
+None of it was real; it was twisted, distorted images and sounds - not the full, big picture that God has.

+--The Politics Building
+--Christmas Music
+--A Game on Technology, Childlike Play
+--Poetry

+I had slept so little, had done so much work, had eaten so little, and everything felt so heavy; but I could still feel God.
+It felt like the dinosaurs were roaring, and I had traveled back in time into the age of the dinosaurs.
+It felt like a terrorist attack.
+I could not move.
+I felt stuck, frozen, and after starving myself for so long, I rushed to go eat, where I felt the love of the people in the dining hall.

+Then it felt like I was in the age of the Vietnam War.
+Everything felt cold, gray-brown-dark-red-green in the depth of winter.
+I felt confused.
+Something felt off.
+I could not articulate what felt off.
+I knew God, and a sense of childlike joy and discovery in my heart; but I was fascinated by the distorted sense of reality.

+Then I heard voices - like middle school girls laughing, maybe gossiping but probably not, and high school guys bullying me and laughing at me.
+I had felt forgiveness for him, saw the light in him, but the voices became so loud.
+It was a distorted sense of reality.
+It was not really him.
+It was the ghost of him, the ghost of me.
+It was the false him, the false me.

+--Acting on the Voices
+--Hospital

 ## Home ##

 **I am interested in music lyrics that represent Freedom, Women's Independence, The Union, and I am exploring with these words.**